What is Searcher Intent? A Full-Picture Framework for Creating Relevant Content

 As a result, you’ll understand more about what your audience is searching during their research phase, their evaluation stage, and the stage in which they’re ready to buy.

-As I mentioned earlier, you can power your ROI goals by leveraging insights from real searcher query data.
+As I mentioned earlier, you can power your SEO ROI goals by leveraging insights from real searcher query data.
 It’s important that once you know what your audience is searching, to perform the search yourself to see exactly what your audience sees on the SERP.

 Here’s an example.